imagineLife/big-site/content/mongo/sharding/the-shard-key.md

 If keys are states, with max of 50 shards, but 80% of the data comes in NY state, the shards will be uneven, and NY data querying will still be slow.

 ### NonMonotonically Changing
-Avoid shard key values that are changing at an even expected rate.
+Avoid shard keys that are changing at an even expected rate.
 _Timestamps_ are _high cardinality and high frequency_.
 Timestamps are bad Shard key though due to the bounds that are set on each shard.
 All new entries will end up in the 'last' shard.

 Good Shard keys allow for good read isolation.